MaciejDanko/hopit/paper/paper.md

 # Acknowledgements

 I thank Anna Oksuzyan, Christian Dudel, Marius Pascariu, Laszlo Nemeth, and Oskar Burger for their comments and suggestions.
+I thank @alexhanna, the editor of the JOSS journal, and two JOSS peer reviewers @soodoku and @mkearney for their suggestions and corrections.
 I also thank the Max-Planck Institute for Demographic Research for all their support.

 In all examples presented above I use ```healthsurvey```, which is a completely artificial data set that is simulated using the distributions of some major health and socio-demographic characteristics.
 The distributions and the data structure is roughly based on the WAVE1 SHARE database (DOIs: 10.6103/SHARE.w1.600) see @Borsch2013 for technical details about SHARE database.
 None of the records represent any part of the true data.